Here are 7 marketing tips and ideas, to help you improve your marketing results.

 For years, sales trainers used to tell people about the art of closing a sale.
-Today, we understand that business is all about people and that if we want to earn a client and encourage their ongoing patronage, we need to treat them like humans.
-This means building great, professional relationships with them.
+In these more enlightened times, we understand that business is all about people.
+We know that if we want to earn a client and encourage their ongoing patronage, we need to treat them like humans.

-Operating from this mindset is a great deal more effective, than ‘closing people out’ and seeing them as an opponent you need to beat.
+Operating from this mindset is a great deal more effective, than seeing them as an opponent you need to beat with closing techniques.

 2. Look for the gold in your inbox

-Find the last 10 emails you opened, which came from people or businesses that you didn’t know.
-Look for what it was that caused you to open them.
-Then think of ways to incorporate the lesson into your own email marketing.
+Find the last 10 emails you opened, which came from businesses that were trying to sell you something.
+Now, look for what it was that caused you to open them.

 3. Develop more word of mouth referrals